seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 ## Scripts to deploy a nested VMware environment onto an AWS EC2 .metal instance

+#### Includes userdata script so you can make this a one-click deployment in EC2 with a Launch Template

 by: Sean Howard - darmok.and.jalad@tanagra.uk|[Diagrams](#Diagrams)|[Deployment](#deployment-steps)|[Optional](#optional-items--tips)|[Using](#using-the-nested-environment)|[Troubleshooting](#Logs-of-interest-if-you-have-deployment-issues)|[Errata](#errata)
 |--|--|--|--|--|--|--|